 - states that, if you are not satisfied with the decision, you may;

 - access a recognised external dispute resolution scheme of which we are a member.
-As set out above, AFS is a member of the Financial Ombudsman Service; or
+As set out above, AFS is a member of AFCA; or

 - make a complaint to the Office of the Australian Information Commissioner,

 within 30 days commencing on the day on which your complaint is made or where we agree to a longer period in writing.